Shri8055/PHP_Codes/README.md

 # PHP_Codes
 PHP : Hypertext Preprocessor

+PHP codes are saved on xampp/htdocs and xampp Apache server should be started.

 PHP is server scripting language, and a powerful tool for making dynamic and interactive web pages.

 PHP scripts are executed on server.